philippgille/hello-netcoreapp/README.md

 hello-netcoreapp
 ================

-hello-netcoreapp is a basic *.NET Core* application that prints "Hello World!".
+hello-netcoreapp is a basic *.NET Core* console application that prints "Hello World!".
 This repository contains additional scripts and files for building the app and creating release artifacts for a *framework-dependent deployment* (FDD), *self-contained deployment* (SCD), *Docker image* and *Chocolatey package*.

 You can fork this repository and use the files as a starting point for your .NET Core app.